Home About Us Research Family Support Advocacy Siblings & Youth Ask for Help Gallery Contact Us Donate Now →

 33+ Bay Area Cities Proclaim September Childhood Cancer Awareness Month

-High school students inspired by Rayaan Kolte and Sahil Mehta successfully lobbied 33+ Bay Area cities to declare September as Childhood Cancer Awareness Month — bringing national attention to the urgent need for pediatric cancer research funding.
+Youth advocates inspired by Rayaan Kolte successfully lobbied 33+ Bay Area cities to declare September as Childhood Cancer Awareness Month — bringing national attention to the urgent need for pediatric cancer research funding.

 September 2023NKF Advocacy Team